Student FAQs

 View

-Monash University is a global Top 100 university.
+Monash University is a Top 50 university.
 Our courses are accredited by a range of professional associations in Australia and globally.
 All courses offered at Monash in Indonesia are accredited with the Indonesian Ministry of Education and relevant accrediting bodies.
 Monash in Indonesia has accreditation from the National Accreditation Board for Higher Education for both the institution and the courses on offer.

 Fees